MaximRouiller/blog.decayingcode.com/source/_posts/how-to-build-a-multistage-dockerfile-for-spa-and-static-sites.md

 We've generated our SPA or static site with Node.js but... our application isn't using Node.js.
 It's using HTML/CSS/JS.
 We don't need a Node.js image to take our application to production.
 Instead, we only need an HTTP server.
 Let's use the [NGINX Docker Image](https://hub.docker.com/_/nginx) as a host.

-We copy the output from our previously defined `build-stage` `/app/dist` folder into the NGINX defined folder `/usr/share/nginx/html` as [mentioned in their docs](https://github.com/docker-library/docs/tree/master/nginx#how-to-use-this-image).
+We copy the output from our previously defined `build-stage` `/app/dist` folder into the [NGINX][NGINX] defined folder `/usr/share/nginx/html` as [mentioned in their docs](https://github.com/docker-library/docs/tree/master/nginx#how-to-use-this-image).

 After exposing port 80, we need to run NGINX with the `daemon off;` option to have it run in the foreground and preventing the container from closing.